DoD-Platform-One/gitlab/chart/doc/advanced/external-gitaly/index.md

            tlsEnabled: true
    ```

+NOTE:
-NOTE: **Note**: You can choose any valid secret name and key for this, but make
+You can choose any valid secret name and key for this, but make
 sure the key is unique across all the secrets specified in `customCAs` to avoid
 collision since all keys within the secrets will be mounted.
 You **do not**
 need to provide the key for the certificate, as this is the _client side_.